brnysn/Laravel-World/README.md

 php artisan db:seed --class="Brnysn\\World\\Database\\Seeders\\WorldSeeder"
 ```

+Seeding the database will take a while.

-Add `HasWorldAddress` trait to your models:
+Add `HasWorldAddress` trait to your models to add the country, state and city relationship:

 ```php
 use Brnysn\World\Traits\HasWorldAddress;